meteor-gazelle/meteor-gazelle/doc/specs/homepage.md

 **Postconditions:**

-* Success
  * Section is now removed from the homepage

 **Basic flow:**

 1. The user clicks the remove button/icon on the desired section
-1. The user is asked to confirm their choice.
+2. The user is asked to confirm their choice.

-### Re-order homepage sections:
+### 1.2 Re-order homepage sections:

 **Primary Actor:** User